Detection of Paradoxurus philippinensis in Mt. Calavite Wildlife Sanctuary (MCWS), Philippines, on different moon phases

 Crawford, S. C. (1934).
 The habits and characteristics of nocturnal animals.
 The Quarterly Review of Biology, 9(2), 201-214.

-de Guia, P., Chavez, G., & Fernandez, D.A.
-(2020).
+de Guia, P., Chavez, G., & Fernandez, D. A. (2020).
 Distribution and diet of the common palm civet (Paradoxurus philippinensis) in the Mt.
 Makiling Forest Reserve, Luzon Island, Philippines.
-13. 28-33.
+Journal of Wildlife and Biodiversity, 13, 28-33.

 Faulkner, S. C., Stevenson, M. D., Verity, R., Mustari, A. H., Semple, S., Tosh, D. G., & Le Comber, S. C. (2015).
-Using geographic profiling to locate elusive nocturnal animals: a case study with spectral tarsiers.
+Using geographic profiling to locate elusive nocturnal animals: A case study with spectral tarsiers.
 Journal of Zoology, 295(4), 261-268.

 Joshi, A. R., David Smith, J. L., & Cuthbert, F. J. (1995).
 Influence of food distribution and predation pressure on spacing behavior in palm civets.
 Journal of Mammalogy, 76(4), 1205-1212.